Backpacking Ethiopia is one of the best travel experiences I have had, so I’ve put together this detailed Ethiopia travel guide for other backpackers.

 It’s the beautiful landscape and peaceful atmosphere.

-To get to many of the churches and monasteries you will have to scramble up the side of mountains and climb up ropes to reach the top.
+To get to many of the churches and monasteries of Tigray you will have to scramble up the side of mountains and climb up ropes to reach the top.
 A priest will show you the ancient frescoes and paintings in the churches.
 Baboons jump around and eagles fly overhead.
 The villages are also great to walk around as there are many friendly locals.

 Renting a car with other travellers is the best way to cover the scenery.